Charles Manson: from Caught to Convicted (with LA FP Exclusives)

 You may think you know what happened with Charlie… but that’s simply not true IF all you saw was the ‘mainstream’ news.
 And even if you were looking elsewhere, what we have is eye-opening.
 Why?
 Because we (the LA Free Press) were NOT mainstream, we were not tamping down the reports.
 AND… our sources INCLUDED Charlie, himself!
 In most cases, if you have seen what you will see here, it is because it was copied from our original publication, we were the first to publish it, and we published more of the story as it happened that any other publication.

 Our format?
-The LA Free Press ran its articles and Charlie’s Letters to the Editor, art work, and so on in just about every week’s Issue for more than a year – it was a big case, with many twists and turns.
-We are going to re-publish them now, instead, day after day, Monday thru Friday, from the very first to the very last one.
-Read them as if you were actually in the moment, moment by moment!
+Originally, The LA Free Press ran its articles, Charlie’s Letters to the Editor, art work, and so on in just about every week’s Issue for more than a year – it was a big case, with many twists and turns.
+Beginning today, though, we are going to re-publish them, instead, day after day, Monday thru Friday, from the very first LA FP Item to the very last one.
+That way, you can read them one right after another as if you were actually in the moment, moment by moment!
+(In other words, for free, you’ll be flipping through the pages of that LA FP Report.
+And guess what?
+They are actually ‘pages’ that you can ‘flip’ through!)